Jan21493/Linkplay/boot-process.md

 # displays password admin and sets a new one
 nvram_get 2860 Password
-nvram_set Password newpassword
+nvram_set 2860 Password newpassword
 ```
+The option '2860' is optional and may be skipped.

-The commands are located here:
+The commands to read and manipulate the NVRAM are located here:
 ```
 cd /bin
 ls l